 Sentinel lymph node examination and removal of lymph nodes

-In Finland, most breast cancers are diagnosed early before the cancer has spread.
+In Finland, most breast cancers are diagnosed early before the cancer has the chance to spread.
 This is due to efficient breast cancer screening in the age group of 50–69 and women’s general awareness of breast cancer.
 Women know to seek medical attention in time.
-Breast cancer may spread to lymph nodes via lymphatic vessels or send foci to other parts of the body through bloodstream.
-Research shows that the spreading of breast cancer to lymph nodes has a large impact on the prognosis, and this can be influenced through chemotherapy.
-That is why the cancer’s potential spreading to lymph nodes is always examined in breast cancer surgery.
+Breast cancer may spread to lymph nodes via lymphatic vessels or send foci to other parts of the body through the bloodstream.
+Metastases significantly affect the design of the patient’s adjuvant therapy and prognosis.
+That is why the potential spreading of the cancer to lymph nodes is always examined in breast cancer surgery.

-If any suspicious lymph nodes are detected in imaging before the surgery, a needle aspirate sample, either cytological (FNA) or histological (CNB), is taken.
+If any suspicious lymph nodes are detected in the armpit through clinical examination before the surgery or imaging shows abnormal nodes, a needle aspirate sample, either cytological (FNA) or histological (CNB), is taken.
 A pathologist examines the samples, and if a lymph node metastasis is confirmed in the armpit lymph node, the armpit area is treated in the surgery by removing all the lymph nodes from that area.
+The most notable adverse effect if this procedure is permanent swelling in the affected arm.

-The purpose of sentinel lymph node biopsy is to avoid unnecessary removal of lymph nodes in the armpit which used to be the routine procedure for all breast cancer patients.
-Thanks to sentinel lymph node examinations, about two in three women suffering from breast cancer can avoid the unnecessary removal surgery of lymph nodes and the related side effects.
+The purpose of the sentinel node biopsy is to avoid unnecessary removal of lymph nodes in the armpit which used to be the routine procedure for all breast cancer patients.
+This way the patient avoids the unpleasant adverse effects of the complete removal of lymph nodes.

 The breast cancer surgeon meets the patient before the operation